-Apple gave the interface a fresh lick of paint (and some much needed reorganising within the app) during iOS 10's release in 2016, and with the advent of the Apple Music-orientated HomePod smart speaker and latest iOS 12 software update, there's no better time to get fully acquainted with the ins and outs of the music streaming service.
+Apple gave the interface a refresh during iOS 10's release in 2016, and with the arrival of the Apple HomePod smart speaker and latest iOS 12 software update, there's no better time to get fully acquainted with the ins and outs of the music streaming service.

 Whether you're on the free three-month trial or already a subscriber and regular user, we've pulled together some key tips, tricks and features to make sure you get the utmost from Apple Music.

 - Read our Apple Music review

 1. How to unsubscribe